ngx-builders/netlify-builder/src/README.md

 - **optional**
 - Default: `false` (string)
 - Example:
-  - `ng deploy --create` – Will create a new site if there is no site id or the site id is does not exists on netlify
+  - `ng deploy --create` – The command will create a new site if there is no site id or the site id does not exists on netlify

 #### --base-href <a name="base-href"></a>